 Ready for a longer walk?
 If yes – this one is 13.5km and has strenuous stretches.
 If not, don’t worry – there are lots of possibilities for doing parts of the walk, or for going with friends and leaving a car at strategic spots.
 We didn’t do it all at once, in case you get to thinking we are super-fit hikers.
 (The sad truth is we can’t be too far from a coffee shop.)
 As with all the Fastnet walks, keep dogs on leads – we did encounter both cattle and sheep on this walk, right on the road.
-There is a short stretches of ‘green road’ and although it’s well maintained, it might be muddy after rains, so good shoes are essential.
+There is a short stretch of ‘green road’ and although it’s well maintained, it might be muddy after rains, so good shoes are essential.

 This loop takes you from Goleen on the south side of the Mizen right across the peninsula to the fabulously scenic north side.
 It skirts along the edges of the valley that runs between Knocknamaddree (Hill of the Dogs) to the west, and Knockaphuca (Hill of the Pooka, or Mischievous Spirit) to the east, rising to a maximum altitude of 180m (or about 600 feet).
 Most of the altitude is gained in the first half of the walk – so a packed lunch and water will be both welcome and needed if you’re doing the whole walk.

 Set out from the Goleen Community Centre and the first part of the walk is shared with the Lissagriffin Loop – see our recent post on that walk.
 As you ascend, the views are immense – back to Goleen and across to Knockaphuca and Mount Gabriel beyond it.

 You’ll have to dig into your reserves of energy (or maybe have some chocolate) as you continue the climb.
 You are in true mountainy heathland now – look out for orchids in the spring and early summer, or Cuckooflower (below) in damp ditches.